germanilia/full_stack_starter/README.md

 - "Authentication required": Token expired → Sign out and sign in again
 - "User not found": User exists in Cognito but not in database → Sign in again
 - "Invalid token": Check JWT token validity and expiration
+- "Token validation failed": In dev mode, check both Cognito and local token formats
+- "Development endpoints not available": Ensure `APP_ENV=development`
+- "Local tokens not allowed": Trying to use dev tokens in production mode

 **LocalStack Issues:**
 - "Failed to fetch JWKS": Ensure LocalStack is running and Cognito is set up